-We wanted to make sure your Glowforge prints perfectly every time, so we developed a line of materials designed specifically for lasers, called Proofgrade.
-We’ve commissioned custom plywood with laser-safe glue and no internal knots, top quality leather tanned without the use of harmful chemicals, and more.
+We wanted to make sure your Glowforge prints perfectly every time, so we developed a line of materials designed specifically for your Glowforge, called Proofgrade.
+We’ve created custom plywood with laser-compatible glue and no hidden knots or cracks, top quality leather prepared without the use of harmful chemicals, and more.
 While your Glowforge will work with any laser-compatible materials, we’ve created these to offer the very best experience.

 Proofgrade materials are not just the highest quality - they have special features designed just for your Glowforge.
-For example, you can draw directly on them.
 There’s a paper masking applied to the material, with a low-tack laser-compatible adhesive so it’s easy to remove.
+That means you can draw directly on it!
 You may have seen the incredible tracing power of your Glowforge - not only can you design directly with a pen, you can cut the material in half just by drawing a line!

 The paper masking also protects the material during the print process.
 It keeps the edges looking crisp and new so your print comes out perfectly.
 When you’re done, you just peel it off to reveal your perfect print underneath.
 Alternately, you can peel off some of it, and then paint the material before removing the rest - making it easy to add color and interest to your creation.

-Best of all, the paper has embedded codes that your Glowforge can read.
+In addition, the paper has embedded codes that your Glowforge can read.
 This is absolutely magical.
-You may have heard that with lasers, you have to cut and engrave test pieces over and over again to learn the right power and settings, and you have to do it separately every time you use a new material.
+You may have heard that with traditional laser cutter/engravers, you have to cut and engrave test pieces over and over again to learn the right power and settings, and you have to do it separately every time you use a new material.
 As you’d imagine, that’s a frustrating, slow, and expensive process.
-Proofgrade materials do away with all of that.
+Proofgrade materials eliminate that.
 Your Glowforge recognizes the material, automatically configures itself, and prints perfectly.

-Best of all, Proofgrade materials will be priced competitively with the same types of materials in stores.
+Best of all, Proofgrade material costs are similar to the same types of materials in stores.